Free admission for all. All events are free.

 Free performance ticket required.

 Limited availability: first come, first served.
-Tickets available at Alfond Auditorium ticket desk starting 30 minutes before show times.
+Tickets available outside Remis Auditorium starting 60 minutes before show times.

 Tours, Talks, and Walks

-Explore the Museum on a 30-minute kid-friendly tour looking at artwork inspired by unity.
+Explore the Museum on a 30-minute kid-friendly tour.

 American Sign Language Tour

 No translation to spoken English.
-Learn about the MFA’s comprehensive collection of art by artists of color, with a focus on works of art in the Contemporary galleries.
-Tour is 45 minutes.
+Learn about the MFA’s comprehensive collection of art by African American artists, with a focus on works of art in the Contemporary galleries.
+Tours are 45 minutes and led by Museum-trained guides.

 Tour en español